marols/word-wrapper/README.md

 ## Word Wrapper TDD kata

+### What is this thing?
-This project has solved the Word Wrapper TDD kata using JavaScript, Karma, Mocha, and Chai
+This project has solved the Word Wrapper TDD kata originally put forward by Robert C. Martin in [this blogpost](http://thecleancoder.blogspot.se/2010/10/craftsman-62-dark-path.html "The Clean Coder blog").
+I have solved it using JavaScript, Karma, Mocha, and Chai.

-## Kata requirements
+### Kata requirements

-### In words:
+#### In words:
 Break strings at specified length or at the closest space before the specified length.

-### In test cases:
+#### In test cases:

 Function call	 | Returns
 --- | --- | ---